-Capital Assets: Capital assets are recorded at cost at the date of acquisition, or acquisition value at date of donation in the case of gifts, less accumulated For depreciation. equipment, the University's capitalization policy includes all items with a unit cost of \$5,000 or more and an estimated useful life of greater than one year.
-Renovations to buildings, infrastructure and land improvements that significantly increase the value or extend the useful life of the structure are capitalized.
+Capital Assets: Capital assets are recorded at cost at the date of acquisition, or acquisition value at date of donation in the case of gifts, less accumulated depreciation. equipment, the University's For capitalization policy includes all items with a unit cost of \$5,000 or more and an estimated useful life of greater than one year.
+Renovations to buildings, infrastructure. and land improvements that significantly increase the value or extend the useful life of the structure are capitalized.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.
 The University capitalizes certain software and development costs associated with obtaining and developing internal-use computer software.
 Implementation costs, which are capitalized, include consulting expenses and allocation of internal salaries and fringes for the core implementation team.
 Training costs are expensed as incurred.
-Interest costs, net of any related investment earnings, for certain assets acquired with the proceeds of tax-exempt borrowings are capitalized as a component of the cost of acquiring those assets.
+Prior to fiscal year 2018, interest costs for certain qualifying assets acquired with the proceeds of tax-exempt borrowings were capitalized and amortized over the life of the related asset.
+In 2018, the University early adopted GASB Statement No. 89, Accounting for Interest Cost Incurred before the end of a Construction Period.
+This statement simplifies accounting for interest cost incurred before the end of a construction period by requiring it to be expensed instead of capitalized.

-Depreciation of buildings and building improvements (5-40 years), land improvements and infrastructure (10 years), library collection (10 years), computer software (10 years) and inventoried equipment (5-8 years) is computed on a straight-line basis.
+Depreciation of buildings and building improvements (5-40 years), land improvements, and infrastructure (10 years), library collection (10 years), computer software (10 years), and inventoried equipment (5-8 years) is computed on a straight-line basis.
 The University computes depreciation for certain buildings and building improvements using a componentized method.